MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-use-the-sharepoint-migration-tool.md

 4. Enter the source path of the file share where your content is located, and then select **Next**.

-5. Enter the URL of the SharePoint Online site where you want your files migrated, and then select **Next**.
+5. Enter the URL of the SharePoint site where you want your files migrated, and then select **Next**.

     > [!NOTE]
     > If you have already signed in to that site once while using this tool, you won't be prompted again for the same site.